rontarrant/tkoop/_posts/2021-08-20-0003-windows-first-steps.md

 layout: post
 tag: window
 topic: window
-description: "Dipping toes into the Tkinter waters."
+description: "Dipping toes into the Tkinter waters.
+Three ways to get a tkinter Window onscreen."
 ---

 ## Before We Begin...